manwithalias/makefiles_for_swarmathon/README.md

 They provide improvements to speed up communication between you and the rovers for faster development.

-Just copy them into your rover_workspace, fill in required variable info at the top of the files, type make on the commandline in linux, and you will get further instructions.
+Just copy both makefile and Makefile into your rover_workspace on your laptop, fill in required variable info at the top of each file, cd to the rover_workspace folder, type 'make' on the commandline in linux, and you will get further instructions.